Ian Happ Preview, Player Props: Cubs vs. Giants

-Ian Happ -- with a slugging percentage of .763 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Logan Webb on the hill, on September 4 at 2:20 PM ET.
+Ian Happ and his .422 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the Chicago Cubs against the San Francisco Giants and Ryan Walker on September 5 at 7:40 PM ET.

 Ian Happ Game Info & Props vs. the Giants